OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-clearquest.md

 # Known Limitations

 * When IBM Rational ClearQuest is used as source system, only mapped fields will be polled.
-* Only basic authentication is supported in OpsHub Integration Manager.
+* Only basic authentication is supported in <code class="expression">space.vars.SITENAME</code>.
 * Comments will be synchronized only for the default **Notes** fields in IBM Rational ClearQuest end system.
   * The comments will be read from the Notes field having the name, **Notes\_Log** and written to the Notes field having the name, **Note\_Entry**.
-  * If any other comment field enabled with different name, those will not be part of comments synchronization of OpsHub Integration Manager.
+  * If any other comment field enabled with different name, those will not be part of comments synchronization of <code class="expression">space.vars.SITENAME</code>.

 ***